OpenClaw Troubleshooting: Fix Gateway, Pairing, and Channel Errors

 Introduction

-OpenClaw supports over 20 messaging platforms, and the symptoms of failure look different on each one.
+OpenClaw (previously known as Clawdbot and Moltbot) supports over 20 messaging platforms, and the symptoms of failure look different on each one.
 Telegram silently ignores DMs.
 Discord shows the bot online but never replies in servers.
 Slack responds to some people but not others.
 Each one feels like a different problem.

 It's rarely a channel-specific bug.
 That's the pattern worth knowing.